openskynetwork/java-adsb/README.md

 Please check the API documentation of the message formats for differences.
 The ADS-B version of transponders can be obtained in Aircraft
 Operational Status reports (type code 31; `OperationalStatusMsg.getVersion()`).

+### Packaging

+This is a Maven project.
+You can simply generate a jar file with `mvn package`.
+All the output can afterwards be found in the `target` directory.

 ### Example decoding of position message
 ```java
 import org.opensky.libadsb.*;